How are dental insurance benefits calculated?

 With this kind of coverage, benefits are provided on a fee-for-service basis for dental treatment you receive from your own dentist.

 This is referred to as an “open panel” of providers.
-(You can go to any dentist you want, including your current one.)
+(You can go to any dentist you want, including your current one.
+There are no issues associated with in-network or out-of-network providers.)
 The “fee for service” term means expenses are incurred each time you have a dental procedure performed.

-Why using UCR fees with open panel plans make sense.
+Why using a UCR table with an open panel plan makes sense.

-With Preferred Provider plans (PPOs, see below), the insurance company negotiates with a group of dentists (a “closed panel”) who agree to charge a specific amount for covered dental procedures.
+With Preferred Provider plans (PPOs, see below), the insurance company negotiates with a group of dentists (a “closed panel” or “in-network” group of providers) who agree to charge a specific amount for covered dental procedures.

-And since plan members can only go to one of those dentists for their dental work, the insurance company never gets any surprises about how much was charged when a claim is filed.
+And since plan members can only go to in-network dentists for their dental work, the insurance company never gets any surprises about how much was charged when a claim is filed.

 With an “open panel” plan …